RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch08-discovery.md

 populations but the data refreshes slowly whereas mobile phone data refreshes nearly in real time.
 Combining the historic data from the census with the real time data from mobile phones allows for better understanding of population growth and control.
-Converging this big data together, it would be possible to better understand, for example, the population flows of slums the price of food staples.
+Converging this big data together, it would be possible to better understand, for example, the population flows of slums and the price of food staples.
 These models could help predict population influxes and allocate the right resources in the right location at the right time.

 There are some interesting and seemingly beneficial examples of using big data to better understand the flu season to track the internet searches relating to the flu or flu symptoms.
 This search could then be mapped to figure out where the flu is